-The future of sustainability: what’s to come in 2018 and beyond.
-I asked 7 sustainability leaders to predict what is coming up in the world of sustainability themes include circular economy, enterprise wide sustainability, and the rise of ESG reporting.
+The future of sustainability.
+We asked 7 sustainability leaders to predict what is coming up in the world of sustainability themes include circular economy, enterprise-wide sustainability, and the rise of ESG reporting.

 Sustainability is by definition about the future.
 It’s about the future of business and society and ultimately about our future as a planet.
 2017 saw some of the worst (un)natural catastrophes that the world has ever seen.
 From floods to fires, our climate is changing like never before.
 1500+ scientists recently issued a second notice to humanity- a warning that we’re at a point of no return unless we change our actions.
 Yet at the same time, we’re faced with climate change deniers and workplaces stuck in the old way of doing things.

-The good news is, there’s more people than ever before looking to roll up their sleeves to help.
-With forward looking leaders recognizing the old ways of doing things only set us back and jeopardize generations to come, sustainability, in our homes and in our workplaces, is becoming a must-do vs. a nice to do.
+The good news is, there are more people than ever before looking to roll up their sleeves to help.
+With forward-looking leaders recognizing the old ways of doing things only set us back and jeopardize generations to come, sustainability, in our homes and in our workplaces, is becoming a must-do vs. a nice to do.

 Although we don’t know what the future has in store, we can get a sense of what’s to come and what is needed to change by speaking to the experts working on sustainability issues every day.
 I asked seven sustainability practitioners and leaders: “What does the future of sustainability look like: what’s an emerging trend and opportunity you are seeing and how can people and companies prepare?”.
 Here’s what they said: